rochars/wavefile/README.md

 ```

 #### Sample loops
-Items in *smpl.loops* are objects that look like this:
+Items in *smpl.loops* are objects like this:
 ```javascript
 {
     /** @type {string} */